ecfm/behavioral-self-awareness/supplementary_materials/README.md

 Currently supplementary materials include only our training files.
 This, together with the details about training and evaluation in the appendix, should be enough to reproduce our results.

-Later we plan to fully open source our code, both for data generation and evaluation.

 ## Contents

 Each directory corresponds to a group of experiments.